 ipmi-sonic and ipmi-tails with different worker classes: 64bit-mlx_con5_sonic and 64bit-mlx_con5_tails respectively.

-#15 Updated by mitiao almost 3 years ago
+#15 Updated by mitiao about 3 years ago

 - Status changed from In Progress to Feedback